 Cat and dog immunotherapy is either given as oral droplets or an injection administered at home.
 It works to build up your pet's immunity to the specific allergen over time by routinely administering small amounts of the allergen, and gradually increasing the doses over time.

-Immunotherapy is typically given lifelong.
-However, some pets can discontinue treatment after a few years.
+Vet immunotherapy is typically given lifelong.
+However, some pets can discontinue treatment after a few years

-During the course of immunotherapy your pet might be given another form of allergy medication to alleviate allergy symptoms.
+During the course of vet immunotherapy, your pet might be given another form of allergy medication to alleviate allergy symptoms.